lectron/kosmos/README.md

 ---

-##How to build Minecraftly plugin on Jenkins
+##Build Minecraftly plugin on Jenkins
 This guide presumes that you got Jenkins server installed Simply create a new Maven project with the following configurations: